When Should a CEO ‘Blow Up’ Best Practices?

 There aren’t many successful CEOs in the world who feel frozen when they need to take action.
 But there is one choice that can feel paralyzing: when the time comes to blow up a part of the business that is working today but is unlikely to work in the future.
 Making this decision can be especially challenging when a leader is replacing something that works, with a new thing that has never been done before or never proven to work.
 While the need to address long-term capability may seem obvious, the need to “deliver the business” creates an urgent and important dilemma.

 Businesses need to balance the risk of changing too much at any given time with the need to make enough change to sustain their business in the long run.
-The needle to thread is not to change so fast, so quickly that the business dies in the process, but to address it aggressively enough that it flourishes.
+The needle to a thread is not to change so fast, so quickly that the business dies in the process, but to address it aggressively enough that it flourishes.

 The Case for Detonation

 To survive disruption, corporations must begin examining their best practices and dated orthodoxy.
 Companies with successful legacy business models have invested enormous amounts of time and money institutionalizing the infrastructure that underpin these models.
 They capture tried and true methods into processes and sometimes even playbooks.
-They teach new generations the secrets of the business and what it looks like to follow best practice.
+They teach new generations the secrets of the business and what it looks like to follow best practices.
 They reward – sometimes subtly and sometimes overtly – the employees who best adhere to company orthodoxy.
 This all worked fine in a world of gradual, linear change and predictable drivers of industry structure and company success.

 But rapid technological advances are dramatically changing that reality.
 Increasingly, we live in a world dominated by exponential change and surprise.
 Competitors seemingly appear out of nowhere (increasingly from different industries), our customers’ expressed needs seem to shift on a whim, and the tools we have at our disposal to respond have multiplied to a point where it’s impossible to keep track of them.